Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-3.md

 ```
 This is the core of the function.
 Here, we obtain the bucket storing our blocks: if it exists, we read the `l` key from it; if it doesn't exist, we generate the genesis block, create the bucket, save the block into it, and update the `l` key storing the last block hash of the chain.

-Also notice the new way of creating a `Blockchain`:
+Also, notice the new way of creating a `Blockchain`:

 ```go
 bc := Blockchain{tip, db}